Ten Rules for Jumper Wires

 Figure 2: Jumper wires should be bonded or taped to the circuit board surface.

-Jumper wires should include a stress relief.
-Thermal expansion and mechanical stress affect all components including jumper wires.
+- Jumper wires should include stress relief.
+Thermal expansion and mechanical stress affect all components, including jumper wires.
 Adding a bit of slack near the termination point is all that is needed.
 As an added note, you should avoid very tight bends in jumper wires.
 Avoid bending the jumper wire tighter than a radius of 3 times the conductor diameter.

 Several members of the Circuit Technology Center team contributed to this feature story.